plenoptic-org/plenoptic/docs/tutorials/models/Portilla-Simoncelli.md

 print(stats)
 ```

-To use `Metamer`, simply initialize it with the target image and the model, then call `.synthesize()`.
+To use {class}`Metamer <plenoptic.synthesize.metamer.Metamer>`, simply initialize it with the target image and the model, then call {func}`synthesize <plenoptic.synthesize.metamer.Metamer.synthesize>`.
 By setting `store_progress=True`, we update a variety of attributes (all of which start with `saved_`) on each iteration so we can later examine, for example, the synthesized image over time.
 Let's quickly run it for just 10 iterations to see how it works.

 ```{code-cell} ipython3
 met = po.synth.Metamer(img, model)
 met.synthesize(store_progress=True, max_iter=10)
 ```

-We can then call the `plot_synthesis_status` method to see how things are doing.
+We can then call the {func}`plot_synthesis_status <plenoptic.synthesize.metamer.Metamer.plot_synthesis_status>` method to see how things are doing.
 The image on the left shows the metamer at this moment in synthesis, while the center plot shows the loss over time, with the red dot pointing out the current loss, and the rightmost plot shows the representation error.
 For the texture model, we plot the difference in representations split up across the different category of statistics (which we'll describe in more detail later).

 ```{code-cell} ipython3
 # representation_error plot has three subplots, so we increase its relative width